 - Binoculars can help you see parts of your property, such as the roof, vents, and siding, without using a ladder.

 - Flashlight – Helps you see in the dark, helpful for when up in the loft.
 Most smartphones have a flashlight on them.

 - Camera – Again, most smartphones will serve your purpose here.
 A camera can be used to record any cracks, holes, or vents that need to be sealed.

 - Ground – Check for any burrows under sheds or outbuildings and look for signs of animal activity.
-Check all pipe entrances, and where cables such as TV or cable aerials enter the property.
+Check all pipe entrances and where cables such as TV or cable aerials enter the property.

 - Loft – Using the flashlight, inspect the attic for signs of animals.
 Droppings, nesting material, and chewed furnishings are a tell-tale giveaway.
 If bats are present, then you may notice pellets on the ground of the loft.
 Check any exhaust vents and the intersections of the roof and the trim.
-Exhaust vents can be covered with an exhaust vent to stop larger animals such as raccoons getting into your home.
+Exhaust vents can be covered with an exhaust vent to stop larger animals such as raccoons from entering your home.